Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 Pests

-Common pests in Coleus are aphids, mealybugs, scale insects, spider mites and fungus gnats.
+Common pests of Coleus are aphids, mealybugs, scale insects, spider mites and fungus gnats.
 Isolate the affected plant to avoid spread to the other houseplants and treat it with neem oil or insecticidal soap.
 Ensure to follow the manufacturer's recommendations.

 Diseases